kyma-project/kyma/docs/kyma/docs/037-gs-installation-overrides.md

 #### Sub-chart overrides

-Overrides for sub charts follow the same convention as top-level charts, but require additional information about sub-chart location.
+Overrides for sub-charts follow the same convention as top-level charts.
+However, overrides require additional information about sub-chart location.

-When a sub-chart contains `values.yaml` file, the information about chart location is not necessary because chart and it's `values.yaml` file are on the same level in directory hierarchy.
+When a sub-chart contains the `values.yaml` file, the information about the chart location is not necessary because the chart and it's `values.yaml` file are on the same level in the directory hierarchy.

 The situation is different when the Installer installs a chart with sub-charts.
-All template values for a sub-chart must be prefixed with a sub-chart "path" (relative to top-level "parent" chart).
+All template values for a sub-chart must be prefixed with a sub-chart "path" that is relative to the top-level "parent" chart.

-This in not Installer-specific requirement, the same considerations apply when you provide overrides manually via `helm` command-line tool.
+This is not an Installer-specific requirement.
+The same considerations apply when you provide overrides manually using the `helm` command-line tool.

-Example:
+Here is an example.

 There's a `core` top-level chart, that is installed by the Installer.
 There's an `application-connector` sub-chart in `core` with another nested sub-chart: `connector-service`.